dnsimple/chef-pdns/README.md

 We have also changed the behavior of the `socket_dir` property on the service resources because it was incorrectly setup.
 It will be removed in a future release as it is a source of confusion (and bug) and a more advanced option for very specific use cases.

+## Ubuntu >=18.04 notes

+Operating systems like Ubuntu 18.04 and greater that ship with systemd-resolved configured to run by default will need this disabled and to manually configure your resolv.conf if you are running PowerDNS Authoritative on default ports.
+You can look at the [test cookbook](https://github.com/dnsimple/chef-pdns/blob/master/test/cookbooks/pdns_test/recipes/authoritative_install_multi.rb) for a simple example of how to handle this.

 ## Requirements

 ### Platforms: